Seraphinite Gemstone Meaning and Properties

 Seraphinite was initially discovered by Nikolay Koksharov, a Russian mineralogist, in the 1800s.
 He found the stone near the oldest and deepest freshwater lake in the world, Lake Baikal, located in Siberia just north of the border with Mongolia.
 Estimates suggest the lake is around 25 million years old and approximately 1,700 meters deep.

-While the region did suffer due to the impacts of industrialization, Lake Baikal is now a World Heritage site, giving it some protection.
+While the region did suffer due to the impacts of industrialization, the Lake Baikal region is now a World Heritage site, giving it some protection.
 The area also remains a leading source of Seraphinite.

-The Seraphinite stone got its name due to its unique feather-like mica patterning.
+The Seraphinite stone got its name due to its unique feathery wings-like mica patterning.
 In Greek, seraphim means “winged heavenly being.”
-The feathery appearances of the striations brought angels to mind.
+The feathery appearances of the striations brought angel wings to mind.

 In Christianity, the prophet Isaiah describes Seraphim angels as six-winged and refers to them as “fiery.”
 The Seraphim are also mentioned in Jewish and Islamic writings, often as celestial beings with at least two pairs of wings that serve and worship God.